It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Garden Show Landscape Eligibility & Competition Rules

-1. See Division description for eligibility requirements, as they vary from division to division
+2. See Division description for eligibility requirements, as they vary between divisions.

-4. All Division 2001 and 2002 exhibitors will be required to have general liability insurance coverage.
+5. All Division 2001, 2002, and 2003 exhibitors will be required to have general liability insurance coverage.
+Requests for assistance may be made with Garden Show.

 ENTRY LIMIT